 Composed and Conducted by: John Williams

 John Williams surprised many, and according to some disappointed, with his decision to take the music in a very different direction.
-Since the setting is changed from a theme park to a wild island were dinosaurs have been allowed to roam free, he decided that score should be more primal.
+Since the setting is changed from a theme park to a wild island were dinosaurs have been allowed to roam free, he decided that the music should be more primal,.
 Thus the soundtrack is much more dissonant, rife with percussion.
 Listening to this score makes one realize that if he wants to Williams can really let loose with the percussion and this gives the entire product a wholly unique flavor in his repertoire.
 The atmosphere is one of a lurking jungle punctuated by moments of intense terror.
 The drawback is that the music isn’t as consistently enjoyable as the first film’s, but at least Williams didn’t ape himself.
 Continue reading